misalcedo/tortuga/docs/src/grammar.md

 DIGIT       = "0" ...
 "9" ;
 ```

-# Associativity
+# Operators
-The associativity of the various operators in Tortuga are defined below.
+The associativity and precedence of the various operators in Tortuga are defined below.

 | Precedence | Operation                | Symbol | Left Associative | Right Associative | Non-Associative |
 |:-----------|:-------------------------|--------|------------------|-------------------|-----------------|